AIVirtualDoctor/nft-lending-sdk-docs/sdk/index.md

-# NFTSafe SDK
+# NFTSafe Contracts

-Something about NFTSafe SDK
+Something about contracts